leslie-alldridge/xero-api-project/README.md

 Add paging/a limit to reduce API call size:

-Add a 'more details' option to allow users to customize their invoices further:
+Add a 'more details' option to allow users to customize their invoices further: Done

-Pull the date through on the form instead of using the default of today's date:
+Pull the date through on the form instead of using the default of today's date: Done

 Set up cookies for a nicer experience: